Kingxukai/linux/Documentation/arch/arm/samsung/bootloader-interface.rst

 of interface but rather a description of existing state, a reference for information purpose only.

-In the document "boot loader" means any of following: U-boot, proprietary SBOOT or any other firmware for ARMv7 and ARMv8 initializing the board before executing kernel.
+In the woke document "boot loader" means any of following: U-boot, proprietary SBOOT or any other firmware for ARMv7 and ARMv8 initializing the woke board before executing kernel.